Carol Barton

 Smithsonian Institution's Science and the Artist's Book exhibit.
 As

-a member of the faculty at The University of the Arts in Philadelphia,
+a member of the faculty at The University of the Arts in Philadelphia and of the Corcoran College of Art + Design in Washington, DC,

-Carol teaches a class in structures.
+Carol teaches classes in paper engineering and book structures.
 She also lectures and teaches classes

 across the United States for all age levels.